Laurens-HanzeLink/whis/book/src/part6-tauri/ch22-shortcuts.md

 **From `whis-desktop/src/shortcuts.rs:550-581`**

-The user adds a binding in their compositor config (e.g., Sway's `bindsym Ctrl+Shift+r exec whis-desktop --toggle`).
+The user adds a binding in their compositor config (e.g., Sway's `bindsym Ctrl+Alt+w exec whis-desktop --toggle`).
 When pressed, it runs `whis-desktop` with the `--toggle` flag.

 ## IPC: The --toggle Flag